myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Configure Xcode IDE

-In this section we will walk you through configuring the **Xcode** IDE to utilize the Cayenne API.
+In this section we will walk you through configuring the **Xcode** IDE to utilize the Cayenne REST API.

 ```
 Here we would walk the user through configuring the Xcode IDE so that the user is ready to use the iOS SDK with their project.